Your heart is the most important organ in your body, but there are many ways we can cause it strain.

 Physical activity is right next to a healthy diet in importance.
 The American Heart Association recommends 150 minutes of physical activity per week at the very least.
 For further benefits, you should be aiming for at least 300 minutes per week.

 The more you can get your body moving, the better.
 Instead of sitting on the couch while you watch tv, consider riding a stationary bike or doing some housework.
+If you have a full-time job, wake up extra early to run or hike around your neighborhood or accomplish these activities the moment you arrive home from work.
 You’d be surprised at how big of a difference something as simple as taking the stairs at your office instead of the elevator can make.